slipstream/SlipStreamDocumentation/docs/advanced_tutorial/images.rst

 Very often you will want to tailor the CPU, RAM, and other resources allocated to the machine.
 Specifying the "size" of a virtual machine is another area where the cloud providers differ.
-Within an image, the size is defined, per-cloud, in the "Cloud Configuration" section.
+Within an image, the size is defined, per-cloud, in the "Cloud Configuration" section (see |ubuntu-14.04-cloud-params|).

 .. image:: images/screenshots/ubuntu-size.png
    :alt: Cloud Parameters